medialab/xan/docs/cmd/search.md

 Finally, this command can leverage multithreading to run faster using the -p/--parallel or -t/--threads flags.
-This said, the boost given by parallelisation might differ a lot and depends on the complexity and number of queries.
-That is to say `xan search --empty` might not be significantly faster when parallelized while `xan search -i étern` would.
+This said, the boost given by parallelization might differ a lot and depends on the complexity and number of queries and also on the size of the haystacks.
+That is to say `xan search --empty` would not be significantly faster when parallelized whereas `xan search -i eternity` definitely would.

 Also, you might want to try `xan parallel cat` instead because it could be faster in some scenarios at the cost of an increase in memory usage (and it